 The Enlite offers inclusive sizing for those with larger breasts, but this style is not available for anyone smaller than a C-cup.
 It is also one of the most expensive bras in our test suite.
 While most of our testers love the look of this bra, some simply don't like the encapsulation style.
 If you're looking for a sports bra that offers ample support without sacrificing style and don't mind spending the extra money, the Enlite Weave-Back is a great choice.

-The ribbed outer layer and neutral color options of the Prana Becksa Bralette make it a crowd-pleaser in the style department.
-It is the perfect blend of Sunday loungewear and yoga wear.
-The inner bra is perforated for breathability and offers plenty of support for low-impact exercises.
-It can be sized down a little for additional compression, but you may experience some pinching in the armpits if you size down too much.
-The square neckline is flattering on most bodies and provides enough coverage that you won't have to worry about your chest popping out in downward dog.
+The smooth outer layer and neutral color options of the Prana Becksa Bralette make it a crowd-pleaser in the style department.
+It is the perfect blend of Sunday loungewear and a low-impact yoga top.
+The inner bra is perforated for breathability and offers plenty of support for calmer exercises.
+It can be sized down for additional compression, but you may experience pinching in the armpits if you size it down too much.
+The neckline is flattering on a variety of bodies and provides enough coverage that you won't have to worry about your chest popping out in downward dog.
 The contrast stitching is a nice touch and proves durable even after multiple wash and dry cycles.

 While the Catalyst comes in a variety of colors, not everyone likes the look of a highly adjustable encapsulation bra.
-Everything tucks away neatly, but the clasps are very visible on the back, giving it more of a standard bra look than a sports bra look.
-The Catalyst is also a little high maintenance in that it requires a break-in period before it is comfortable and must be air dried to ensure it keeps its shape, but we still feel it's completely worth the extra effort.
-Overall, this is a great option if you are looking specifically for high encapsulation support and adjustability.
+Everything tucks away neatly, but the clasps are very visible on the back, giving it more of a traditional bra look than a sports bra look.
+The Catalyst is also a little high maintenance in that it requires a break-in period before it is comfortable and must be air-dried to ensure it keeps its shape, but we still feel it's completely worth the extra effort.
+This is a great option if you are looking specifically for high encapsulation support and adjustability.

 Analysis and Test Results

-We assessed the performance of the sports bras in this review by testing and rating their comfort and fit, support, style, and ease of care.
+We assessed the performance of the sports bras in this review by testing and rating their comfort, fit, support, style, and ease of care.
 Below we divulge how each sports bra measures up to its competitors in each of these key metrics.

 The Girlfriend Collective Topanga and Paloma are two high-performing bras that won't break the bank.
 They're certainly not the cheapest sports bras on the market, but both are made of stretchy recycled material that is very comfortable and offers enough compression for most exercises — although the Topanga offers a little more support than the Paloma.